Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Building the team

-As a service manager you need the support of a multidisciplinary team working intensively together through rapid iterations.
+As a service owner you need the support of a multidisciplinary team working intensively together through rapid iterations.
 Your group will:

 - understand the roles needed in an agile, user-centred service design team

 - consider the team’s tools and working environments

 - identify specific development needs for yourself and your team members